aryan9653/newbhaktigeet/To-implement-OAuth-2.0-and-JWT-based-API-authentication-in-a-sample-web-application.md

 @app.route("/login/google/authorized")
 def authorized():
-    """Callback route that Google redirects to after authentication."""
+    """Callback route that Google redirects to after authentication.""" if not google.authorized:
-    # Check if the user authorized the request
-    if not google.authorized:
-        # If not, redirect them back to the Google login page
         return redirect(url_for("google.login"))

-    # If authorized, fetch the user's info from Google's userinfo endpoint
     resp = google.get("/oauth2/v2/userinfo")
     assert resp.ok, resp.text
     user_info = resp.json()
     user_email = user_info["email"]

-    # Create a JWT for our internal API, using the user's email as the identity
     access_token = create_access_token(identity=user_email)

-    # Return the JWT to the user
     return jsonify(message="Login Successful!", access_token=access_token)

 @app.route("/api/profile")